Vyral/base-template/_posts/2018-09-28-3-reasons-to-list-your-home-this-fall.md

 {% include pullquote.html %}

-**3. Neighbors have decorated.** Your neighborhood will be warm and inviting with decorations as well as red leaves falling off of the trees helping the ambiance.
+**3. Neighbors have decorated.** Your neighborhood will be warm and inviting, with decorations and the red leaves falling off of the trees helping the ambiance.
 Your neighborhood will make it feel like a home to potential buyers.

 If you have any questions about this, or if you're looking to buy or sell, please feel free to reach out to me.
 I look forward to speaking with you soon.